CodeYourFuture/curriculum/common-content/en/module/piscine/demo/index.md

 title="Demo"
 headless="true"
 time=45
+objectives = [
+    "Explain your work to others at CEFR B2 level or higher.", "Listen and understand standard speech spoken at a normal rate and follow even complex lines of argument provided the topic is reasonably familiar.", "Participate in meetings in your area of expertise, if you have help understanding some points.", "Ask clarifying questions and revise your response based on new information.", ]
 +++

 At {{<our-name>}} we expect you to demo your work to the class.
 You must have many opportunities to practice how to clearly and simply **explain your work to others**.
 This is really important for interviews and career success.